heidisteadman/RPracticePackage/README.md

 - GSE59772:
   <https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE59772>

-The package itself includes a metadata as required by Bioconductor.
+The package itself includes a metadata file as required by Bioconductor.
 This file is a table that lists the name of each object and more information about where it came from and how it was accessed.
 See inst/extdata/metadata.csv.
 When the package is available in ExperimentHub, using the query() function will show available objects.